Your health and wellness affect almost every aspect of life. Find out about this interesting relationship between your health and your path in life.

 By applying the six dimensions of wellness, we can maximize our health and wellness.
 We notice how they relate to one another and contribute to the quality of life.
 This holistic model explains:

-- How we contribute to their environment and community, and how to create a better life.
+- How we contribute to their environment and community and learn strategies to create a better life.

 - The enrichment of life through work and how it connects to living and playing; belief systems, values, and creating a world-view;

-- The benefits of regular physical activity, healthy eating habits, strength, and vitality, as well as personal responsibility, self-care and when to seek medical attention;
+- The benefits of regular physical activity, healthy eating habits, strength, and vitality.
+Our personal responsibility for, self-care and seeking qualified medical attention;

-- Self-esteem, self-control, and determination as a sense of direction; creative and stimulating mental activities, and sharing your gifts with others.
+- Encouraging self-awareness, self-control, and determination.
+Finding a sense of direction; fostering creative and stimulating mental activities.
+Sharing your resources and gifts with others.

-Applying a wellness approach can be useful in nearly every human endeavor.
-It is a pathway to optimal living.
-A holistic health philosophy is spawning the growth in “helping professions” like counseling and medical arts and practices.
-The National Wellness Institute devised three questions to assess the degree to which wellness is incorporated into a particular approach:
+Applying a holistic wellness approach benefit aspect of life.
+Wellness is the pathway to optimal living.
+A holistic health philosophy is spawning the growth in helping professions.
+More people are cultivating interests in counseling and medical arts and practices.
+The National Wellness Institute has three questions to assess the degree to which wellness is incorporated:

 - Will this tactic or activity help people achieve their full potential?